knewplay/book-programming-essential/toolset/tools.md

 > To learn more about the history of Unix, read [The Story Behind the Development of the Unix Operating System](https://www.opensourceforu.com/2019/06/the-story-behind-the-development-of-the-unix-operating-system/).

 ## Linux
 Linux is a Unix-inspired, Unix-like operating system widely used today.
 Linux also happens to be open-source, meaning that its software is freely available online, allowing users to view, modify, and distribute its source code.

+## Kernel
+In the Computer Fundamentals, Software and Hardware section, I mentioned that the operating system is what sits between the hardware components of a computer and the software applications.

+In general this is true, however the operating system is large and is made of many components.
+One of its components is called the kernel.

+Just like it's definition in english, the kernel is the core of the operating system.
+Windows has one, macOS has one, and so too does Linux.
+Everything we previously said the OS does is actually done specifically by the kernel.

 ## Shell
+As it turns out, we can have direct access to the kernel of an operating system.
+And that is using a shell.

+A shell is simply an interface between the kernel and the user.

-talk about shell,  commonly used shells bash csh, zsh, powershell link with unix
+... commonly used shells bash csh, zsh, powershell link with unix

-## Kernel
-I mentioned previously that the operating system sits between the hardware components of a computer and the software applications.

 ## File system navigation